Ojaswi1/Wrangling-SCOTUS-data/scotus.md

 **Answer**: One-vote margin decisions were relatively low in earlier terms until 1925 when they started rising.
 However, there are high peaks and low troughs indicating there is no constant trend of one-vote margin decisions.
-The high peak to 50% before 1800 is due 1 one-vote margin decision out of 2 total decisions in 1794.
+The high peak to 50% before 1800 is due to 1 one-vote margin decision out of 2 total decisions in 1794.

 ``` r